Go to page content

 Date: May 16, 2023

-Diastema is a dental condition characterised by space between two teeth.
-It usually occurs in the upper front teeth but may refer to other openings between your pearly whites.
-So, while supermodel Abbey Lee Kershaw is flaunting her gorgeous gap-toothed looks on magazine covers, you might wonder: is diastema a deformity?
-When is it okay to embrace it?
-And when should you get your dental practitioner to set things straight?
+So while supermodel Abbey Lee Kershaw is flaunting her gorgeous gap-toothed looks on magazine covers, you might wonder when is it okay to embrace your diastema?
+And when should you get your dentist to set things straight?

 Curly-haired young woman smiling with her gap teeth, fingers on her face.